Matching Queues, Flexibility and Incentives: Introduction

 \section{Introduction}

-Matching markets play critical roles in business and society, facilitating the coordination of jobs and resources.
-Pricing and capacity allocation policies are widely used to determine the allocation.
-A key challenge that emerges in designing these policies is that they must account for the heterogeneous preferences of strategic agents while maintaining operational efficiency.
-Moreover, there often exist practical operational limitations that the policies must respect.

-In a typical matching market, agents need to be matched with jobs or resources with which they are compatible.
-Different agents can be heterogeneous in their flexibility: the more flexible agents may be compatible with most resources or jobs, while many others can be more specialized and can only be matched with a reduced subset.
-In these contexts, the strategic behavior of agents could lead to challenges in improving matching efficiency.
-The pioneering work of \cite{naor1969regulation} show that, if left to its own devices, the strategic behavior of agents can lead classic systems studied in operations management to inefficient outcomes.
+Matching markets play a critical role in business and society, coordinating the interaction of demand and supply.
+A central challenge that emerges in designing matching policies is to account for the private, heterogeneous preferences of strategic agents while maintaining operational efficiency.
+In a typical matching market, agents need to be matched with jobs to which they are compatible.
+Some agents are highly flexible and can accept most jobs, while others may be more specialized and can only be matched with a reduced subset.
+However, if matching policies fail to balance opportunities appropriately, flexible agents may have incentives to misreport their type.
+Such behavior can lead to an effective loss in flexibility and ultimately reduce system efficiency.
+The following examples illustrate how this dynamic can hurt matching performance and emphasize the importance of designing matching policies that align agents’ incentives with system objectives.

-Even though the use of monetary incentives can often alleviate these strategic concerns, in many important practical settings such as kidney exchange (cf., \citealt{su2006recipient}), school choice (cf., \citealt{ashlagi2016optimal} and \citealt{shi2019optimal}), and many online marketplaces, the use of monetary incentives is prohibited, or restricted, by regulation or business constraints.

-In this paper, we study two-sided matching markets, where agents are heterogeneous in their flexibility.
-Our goal is to understand how matching policies impact the behavior of strategic agents, and to design policies that improve overall system performance without using monetary incentives.

-\textbf{Motivating Applications. } One important application is the case of ridesharing platforms such as Uber and Lyft.
-Many of these platforms offer drivers the option to specify a destination area toward which they are willing to take trips. \Cref{fig:uber_1} and \Cref{fig:uber_2} illustrate how a driver specifies a desired destination area using Uber's ``driver destinations'' feature, opting out of trips heading the opposite directions.\footnote{\url{https://www.uber.com/us/en/drive/basics/driver-destinations/}, visited April 26, 2020.} For drivers who need to head home or towards social or vocational obligations, this feature allows them to continue to earn on the platform instead of going offline.
-This provides substantial benefits for both sides: drivers earn more, and a larger driver pool implies shorter pick-up times and better reliability for riders.
+\textbf{Motivating Applications. } Ridesharing platforms such as Uber and Lyft, offer drivers the option to specify a destination area toward which they are willing to take trips. \Cref{fig:uber_1} and \Cref{fig:uber_2} illustrate how a driver specifies a desired destination area using Uber's ``driver destinations'' feature, opting out of trips heading the opposite directions \citep{destination_uber}.
+For drivers who need to head home or towards social or vocational obligations, this feature allows them to continue to earn on the platform instead of going offline.
+This provides substantial benefits for both sides: drivers earn more, and a larger driver pool leads to shorter pick-up times and better reliability for riders.